Worried about your child getting cavities? Dental sealants from Dr. Derek Boyes may be the best way to protect your child’s teeth from decay.

 Dental sealants are a very common preventive dentistry treatment for kids.
 They consist of a layer of transparent dental resin.
 This is applied directly to your child’s rear teeth as a liquid.
-Then, Dr. Boyes will use a special UV light to harden the resin.
+Then, the dentist will use a special UV light to harden the resin.
 This forms a protective barrier that prevents food particles, bacteria, and acid from contacting their teeth directly.
 In turn, this helps reduce the risk of tooth decay (cavities).

 42% of kids between the ages of 2-11 have at least one cavity in a baby tooth, and 21% of kids between the ages of 6-11 have had at least one cavity in an adult tooth.